is outside the main walls, but is considered

 In its heyday, the Alhambra was a mini city, separate from the town beneath it.
 It contained mosques, schools, shops, poor and wealthy quarters, public baths, prisons, barracks, administrative buildings, a royal cemetery, and a mint.

-Central to the Alhambra complex was the Nasrid Palace, mostly built in the 14th century.
+Central to the Alhambra complex is the Nasrid Palace, mostly built in the 14th century.
 It is a labyrinthine complex, and a sumptuous display of Muslim architecture, with marble floors, colourful azulejos (tiles), arabesque stuccowork, artesonado (elaborately patterned recessed wood) ceilings, muqarnas (hanging honeycomb forms, often compared to stalactites), and beautiful, cursive Arabic calligraphy.

 There are also gardens, bushes and trees, and an abundance of water –in pools or flowing from fountains.
 All these we can still appreciate, but there is a lot that is no longer available to us: e.g. there used to be much more polychromatic variety, there were bejewelled furnishings, splendid silk rugs and cushions to sit on, beautifully embroidered drapes, tapestries that echoed the stucco panels, and ornamental vases.
 We can only imagine, then, how much more opulent the Royal Palaces were in those days.
 One of the first Europeans to record his impressions of the Alhambra after its conquest was the German humanist, Hieronymous Münzer.
 On a trip through Spain and Portugal in 1494, he was entertained in the Alhambra.
 After taking refreshment, seated on “silk carpets,” he was taken on a tour and was dazzled by the “numerous palaces … stunning gardens bedecked with lemon trees and myrtle bushes … and pools … and numerous fountains gushing with water … I don’t think there is anything like it in all of Europe” (Münzer 93, 95)